Speech and Language Development Milestones & Warning Signs Parents Should Know

 By 18 Months

-• Difficulty understanding simple commands
+• Trouble following simple commands (“Come here”)

-• Vocabulary consists of fewer than 20 words
+• Vocabulary of fewer than 20 words

-• Challenges pointing to major body parts
+• Difficulty pointing to familiar body parts

 By 24 Months

-• Vocabulary consists of fewer than 100 words
+• Vocabulary of fewer than 100 words

-• Lack of imitation of actions or words
+• Doesn’t imitate simple actions or words

-• Limited engagement in pretend play activities
+• Limited pretend play

 By 30 Months

-• Vocabulary consists of fewer than 300 words
+• Vocabulary of fewer than 300 words

-• Challenges with basic grammar rules
+• Struggles with basic grammar (plural -s, past tense -ed)

-• Difficulty forming questions
+• Trouble forming simple questions

 Ages 3-4 Years

-• Inability to ask questions by age 3
+• Doesn’t ask questions by age 3

-• Difficulty forming sentences and expressing thoughts
+• Difficulty forming sentences and expressing ideas

 Rachael Nelson